alonisser/PushToWordpress/Readme.md

     python presser.py inputfile.md optionaltitle

+Simple isn't it? going to be simpler soon.. currently can't handle media files with the posts (but check the TODO section for more info about that).

 ##TODO or "How can I help":

 * add tests
 * implents TODOs in presser.py
 * make a setup script that installs this as a command line tool in python/[bin,scripts] !
 * add docs
+* add option to upload plaintext files, html files, Rst files etc.
+* add option to upload media files with the post